syncany/syncany-docs/source/configuration.rst

 =============
 Syncany differentiates between three types of configuration:

-- **Managed Folder Configuration**: Each folder that is synchronized and managed by Syncany contains a ``.syncany/config.xml`` file.
+- **Managed Folder Config**: Each folder that is synchronized and managed by Syncany contains a ``.syncany/config.xml`` file.
 This file defines the per-folder config options such as the backend storage credentials or the machine name.
-- **User Configuration**: The user config defines central settings valid only for the logged in user.
+- **User Config**: The user config defines central settings valid only for the logged in user.
 Examples include the proxy configuration or the standby settings.
-- **Daemon Configuration**: The daemon config contains which Syncany folders are managed by the background daemon, and where the web frontend and REST/WS API is running.
+- **Daemon Config**: The daemon config contains which Syncany folders are managed by the background daemon, and where the web frontend and REST/WS API is running.

 Syncany stores the managed folder configuration options in `.syncany` of the synchronized folder, and other general user-specific configurations (such as the user and daemon config) in ``%AppData%\Syncany\`` or ``~/.config/syncany/``.